Special Needs Toys for Cerebral Palsy

 • Navigating classrooms.

-As an example, tactile symbol communicators — augmentative and alternative communication (AAC) devices — have large, textured icons with bright, colorful hues that enable students with visual impairments to better communicate.
-Another assistive technology example, a musical light box, helps students with visual impairments strengthen their writing skills by providing a backlight for tracing.
+For example, tactile symbol communicators — types of augmentative and alternative communication (AAC) devices — have large, textured icons with bright, colorful hues that enable students with visual impairment to better communicate.
+Another assistive technology example, a musical lightbox, helps students with visual impairment strengthen their writing skills by providing a backlight for tracing.

 2. Students Who Are Deaf or Hard of Hearing

-A recent CDC study found that 5,578 children in the U.S. have permanent hearing loss, and 2 to 3 children in every 1,000 require educational assistance for hearing impairments.
-Students who are deaf or hard of hearing have difficulties following along with class instruction and communicating with their teachers and peers.
+Approximately 34 million children around the world have hearing loss or deafness.
+Roughly 60% of these cases result from preventable causes, which can be mitigated by interventions like assistive technology and specialized education programs.
+Students who are deaf or hard of hearing may have difficulties following along with class instruction and communicating with their teachers and peers.

-In your classroom, help these students by using assistive devices.
-Some assistive technology tools that benefit students with hearing impairments are:
+Hearing implants and hearing aids are essential, but assistive technology can also support students with hearing loss to communicate more independently and confidently.
+In your special education classroom, you can help these students by using assistive devices.
+Some assistive technology tools that benefit students with hearing impairment are:

-• Communicators: If your student has communication struggles, they may benefit from using a communicator.
-Communicators generate speech so your students have an easier time interacting with their teachers and peers.
+• Communicators: If your student has communication difficulties, they may benefit from using a communicator.
+Communicators generate speech so students have an easier time interacting with their teachers and peers.

 3. Students With Speech Disabilities